kuttyhub/autocomplete-chip-input/README.md

 Welcome to the Autocomplete Chip Input project!
 This project provides a user-friendly input experience with the ability to select items from a dynamic list and turn them into chips.
 The project is implemented in React and TypeScript, ensuring a clean and maintainable codebase.

+## Demo

+Check out the live demo: [https://autocomplete-chip-input.netlify.app/](https://autocomplete-chip-input.netlify.app/)

+> **_NOTE_:** The current demo does not support responsiveness.
+Please view it on a desktop or laptop for the best experience.

 ## Features

 1. **Autocomplete Input Field:**